 We play friendlies continuing through the summer holidays, and we run camps at Easter, May half-term and for 6 weeks through the summer holidays for up to 70 players per day.
 In the autumn and spring terms we have 250+ players training each week, including dedicated sessions for girls’ squads.

 Across both senior and junior sections, we are about 28% ethnicities other than white-British, 28% female and about 5% with a disability.
 We have players of all ages from 5 to 70+.
 Our leadership team is similarly diverse and reflective of our local community – see our Who’s who page.

 We welcome new members in all sections at any time of year.
 If you’d like to come and join us, get in touch today.
 We’re normally happy to invite you along to indoor or outdoor training sessions so you get to know the club before deciding whether to join, but for safeguarding and insurance purposes, please do contact us in advance.

 We are also well known for our beautiful cricket pitches, which are commented on year in and year out by visiting players.
 We have two pitches at our home ground and we use various other pitches in the local area.
 The club also has artificial turf practice nets and a pitch-side pavilion with a well stocked and inexpensive bar, which is open during matches and some training sessions.

 Our pitches and facilities are available for hire at very competitive rates.

 If you run a local business, why not take a look at how you could partner with us as a sponsor and perhaps have your company logo on our club sign right next to the South Circular, in sight of thousands of motorists daily?

-Both companies and individuals can also pledge to ‘buy a brick’ to our pavilion project and have your name immortalised on the honours board of the new clubhouse that we hope to build ahead of the 2020 cricket season.
+Both companies and individuals can also pledge to ‘buy a brick’ to our pavilion project and have your name immortalised on the honours board of the new clubhouse that is a long-term goal for the committee.

 200 years & still going strong